If you’ve mastered regular pushups and want to try challenging push-up variations, wide pushups are a good option for you.

 Make It Harder

-Another option is to try staggered-hand pushups by placing one hand in the usual position, below your shoulder, and your opposite hand out wide.
-This can work one side of your chest at a time.
+- Another option is to try staggered-hand pushups by placing one hand in the usual position, below your shoulder, and your opposite hand out wide.

 1. Incline Wide Grip Push Up

-The incline wide push-up is a simple type of push-ups that dramatically reduces the pressure on the arms, upper back, and abs.
+The incline wide push-up is a simple type of push-up that dramatically reduces the pressure on the arms, upper back, and abs.

 2. Wide Grip Knee Push-Up